General Dynamics (GD). Below are some highlights from the above linked analysis:

 4. Graham Number

-GD is trading at a discount to only 3.) above.
+GD is trading at a premium to all four valuations above.
 Since GD's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a 7.1% premium to its calculated fair value of $67.05.
+The stock is trading at a 36.9% premium to its calculated fair value of $61.76.
 GD did not earn any Stars in this section.